googlefonts/picosvg-rs/text/attribute-model.md

 The `AttributeMap` type provides two sets of methods:

-- `insert`/`get`: These are checked at compile time and work with the empty structs from the `attribute::id` module as keys concrete value types as values.
+- `insert`/`get`: These are checked at compile time and work with the empty structs from the `attribute::id` module as keys and concrete value types as values.

 - `insert_by_id`/`get_by_id`: These are checked at runtime and work with raw string attribute ids as keys and the `Value` enum as values.